 However, the services sector is the most important sector, with tourism playing a major role in its economy.

 The jurisdiction has an attractive regulation for the establishment of asset protection trusts.
-The New Zealand Foreign Trust regime provides protection against asset claims, confidentiality and tax exemption for trusts established in its territory by non-residents.
+The New Zealand Foreign Trust regime provides protection against asset claims, confidentiality and tax exemption for trusts established by non-residents in its territory.